-- Increase of private investment in Blue innovations, notably leverage of private co-investment and/or follow-up investments;
+- Increase private investment in blue innovations, notably by leveraging private co-investment and/or follow-up investments,

-- Demonstrate European Added Value, by contributing in a concrete way to EU job creation and growth and if relevant to the EU’s sea-basin strategies.
+- Demonstrate European added value, by contributing in a concrete way to EU growth, creation or maintenance of high quality jobs and, where relevant, to the EU’s sea-basin strategies

-Applicants should justify how they address each of the expected impacts listed above.
+Applicants should justify how they address some or all of the expected impacts listed above.

 The expected impact should be clearly described in qualitative and quantitative terms (e.g. on turnover, employment, market size, IP management, sales, return on investment and profit).

 - 12 novembre 2020 - Lancement de l'appel

 - 16 février 2021 - Deadline de l'appel